-Zijin’s copper mine plans increased floatation in Serbia without Environment Impact Assessment6.
-November 2020. / Mining
+Zijin’s copper mine plans increased floatation in Serbia without Environment Impact Assessment, Mining

 As the flotation is a technological procedure of separating useful from useless ingredients of mineral raw materials, the flotation tailings are formed as the final product of copper ore processing in flotation, which potentially produces the most negative impacts on the environment.
 If a separate study on EIA for tailings disposal were made, it would not be possible to accurately assess the overall impact of flotation tailings caused by flotation on the environment.